AriaSalvatrice/Aria-CMOS-Synth/README.md

 ## Mechanical Design

 The modules are currently printed with PLA.
 The models were made with FreeCAD.
-As I don't know FreeCAD well, they are not very well made and can require some post-processing in Blender, the main value of the FreeCAD project is to have a set of measurements that works pretty well.
+As I don't know FreeCAD well, they are not as easy to modify as I like and can require some post-processing in Blender, the main value of the FreeCAD project is to have a set of measurements that works pretty well.

 The modules tile to an approximate 60×60mm grid.
 This allows integrating 100×100mm PCBs in 120×120mm modules comfortably, the maximum size for which some PCB fab houses cut you a special deal for minimum quantity orders.